apkd/tryfinally.io/_posts/2022-08-14-detours-redirecting-csharp-methods-at-runtime.md

 ## Other issues

-* Detours for some functions will refuse to work no matter how hard you try.
-  * For example due to JIT inlining.
-Methods with a small instruction count are bad candidates for detours. `[MethodImpl(MethodImplOptions.NoInlining)]`{{site.code.cs}} helps, but the whole point of Detours is to avoid having to modify the DLL...
-I do suppose that's still easier than replacing the entire method body using [dnSpy](https://github.com/dnSpy/dnSpy) or [Mono.Cecil](https://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/).
 * Playing with private APIs is a recipe for disaster.
   * They are prone to breaking changes, so your hacks are likely to blow up in your face when you update Unity.
   * Sometimes you'll have to replicate a lot of internal code.